What is Sedation Dentistry?

 Leave Your Fear Behind at WhiteWing Dental

-We will go over your medical history and discuss with you the best way to meet your needs or the needs of a loved one.
-We will help you to determine exactly what level of sedation you need for the best experience.
+When you visit your dentists at WhiteWing Dental, you and your dentist will go over your medical history and discuss the best way to meet your needs.
+We can help you determine exactly what level of sedation you need for the best experience.

-At WhiteWing Dental, Dr. Steven Rivas is our very own in-house sedation dentistry expert.
+Dr. Steven Rivas is WhiteWing Dental’s in-house sedation dentistry expert.
 Board certified with over 20 years of experience, Dr. Rivas will walk you through the process to ensure you know what is going to happen and when.
-Plus, our McAllen dentists are trained and experienced to use the latest monitoring equipment and anesthetic delivery systems that control the flow rate of medications perfectly for maximum safety.
+Plus, our McAllen dentists are trained for and experienced with the latest monitoring equipment and anesthetic delivery systems.
+These systems are used to precisely control the flow rate of medications for maximum safety.

-When oral surgery is required for more severe cases, our practice is credentialed through Cornerstone Hospital to provide deep level sedation and general anesthesia services.
-WhiteWing Dental will obtain a licensed anesthesiologist to deliver medical support as needed.
+Our practice is credentialed through Cornerstone Hospital to provide deep level sedation and general anesthesia services when oral surgery is required for more severe cases.
+WhiteWing Dental will bring in a licensed anesthesiologist to deliver medical support as needed.